francismaria/MaTheX2Java/README.md

 ## Development

+#### Local Setup

+##### Pre-Requisites

+1. Antlr4

+``

-If you'd like to contribute to the project or just want to test MaTheX2Java locally, you should follow these steps:
+If you'd like to contribute to the project or just want to test MaTheX2Java locally, please follow the below steps:

 1. Pull necessary dependencies:

 `$ npm install`

+#### Branches

+There are two main branches in this repository:

+- `master`: used for promotion of changes to the live environment (to our users).
+- `development`: used for aggregating changes to be pushed to `master` for deployment of a new version of the application (beta stage).
+Note that before pushing to master all the action items/features for a specific version must be first implemented.
+This however is overriden when a hotfix is to be deployed.

+When developing new features, bug fixes or any other change a new branch forked from `development` must be created.
+Ideally this should be one per issue.
+These shall follow a naming format:

+- `fix/<succint-name>`: used for fixing bugs or unwanted issues.
+- `dev/<succint-name>`: used for refactors and development-related issues (e.g. testing).
+- `feature/<succint-name>`: used for the implementation of features.

 ## License